Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 </p>
 <br/>

 Furthermore, new connectors can be added.
 The UI is shown on the following screenshot.
-In the modal dialog you have to select first the type of connector: MQTT, MQTT Service, Kafka, ...
-Then the input is dynamically adapted to the configuration paramaeter for the chosen connector type:
+In the modal dialog you have to select first the type of connector.
+Currently we support the following connectors:
+* MQTT:  supports connections to MQTT version 3.1.1 over websocket and tcp
+* MQTT Service: this connector is a special case of the MQTT connector, to connect to the Cumulocity MQTT Service
+* Kafka: is an initial implementation for connecting to Kafka brokers.
+It is expected that the implementation of the connector has to be adapted to the specific needs of your project.
+This applies to configuration for security, transactions, ...
+The configuration properties are dynamically adapted to the configuration parameter for the chosen connector type:

 <p align="center">
 <img src="resources/image/Generic_Mapping_Connector_Edit.png"  style="width: 70%;" />